 In general, I’m not a huge fan of most of the fads which have hit the beading world in the last four years.
 I love mixed media work in theory, but in practice it often comes off feeling cheap and craft-sy, where I prefer jewelry that feels sleek and professional.
 There was a big wave of picture frame jewelry that came through, introducing many of us to various resins.
 I had the same problem with many of the results of this fad as well.
 In general, fads tend to feel cheap and homemade to me, while older techniques from metal work, linking, and stitching almost always feel like real, lasting jewelry.
 One fad that I can definitely get behind, which is quickly becoming one of the longer-lasting techniques any seed-beader should have in their bag of tricks, is the beaded bead.

-In my beaded beads, I used size 11/0 seed beads of various colors (both Czech and Japanese, although I’ve found that the rounder Czech beads tend to work better for this project) and 4 4mm spacer beads.
+In my beaded beads, I used a size 15/0 purple seed beads (you can use both Czech and Japanese, although I’ve found that the rounder Czech beads tend to work better for this project) and 4 size 8/0 seed beads, as well as a few Delicas (slighly on the small end) Japanese seed beads.
+You could definitely do this project using 4mm spacer beads and just 11/0 beads, which would result in a larger sized beaded bead.
 You could replace the spacer beads with anything else that is a 4mm size, or if you want to make them bigger you can just up the sizes, keeping the ratio steady.
 They’re not intended to be super big beads, but if you’re looking for a way to showcase some really cool stones, this could make a cool focal bead.

 4) Repeat with the other three beads in your loop, so your piece looks a bit like a cross.
 End with your thread coming out of one of your spacer beads.